amaglamatedclyde/tidy_data_class_project/README.md

 #Tidy Data Class Project
 ## Cleaning the UCI HAR Dataset
-This repo contains my submissions for the 'Getting and Cleaning Data' class project
+This repo contains my submissions for the 'Getting and Cleaning Data' class project.

 The script file 'run_analysis.R' produces a table that summarizes the UCI HAR Dataset.
 The final table is called 'summary_table' and consists of 180 observations of 88 variables.